shahabafshar/Scheduler/documents/final/FINAL_REPORT.md

 ### 3.1.2.
 Polling Server

-Introduced by Lehoczky et al. [2], the Polling Server provides a simple mechanism for aperiodic task handling.
+Introduced by Strosnider et al. [2], the Polling Server provides a simple mechanism for aperiodic task handling.

 **Mechanism:** The server is a periodic task with capacity $C_s$ and period $P_s$.
 At each server invocation:
 - If aperiodic tasks are waiting: serve them using available capacity